This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

-Medical science has brought enormous advantages in the 21st century: extending human life and reducing suffering.
+Medical science has brought enormous advantages to the 21st century: extending human life and reducing suffering.
 However, there are also major ethical and practical concerns arising with scientific progress.
 How do we frame, re-frame, and decide these controversial issues as ethicists, doctors, individuals, and as a society?

 In this course, students will develop an understanding of both biological concepts as well as the philosophical debates underlying difficult questions stemming from new discoveries in medicine.
 We will explore and debate 5 major topics in bioethics: